Víctor Tomás

 Víctor Tomás González (born 15 February 1985) is a Spanish retired handball player.
+He was included in the European Handball Federation Hall of Fame in 2023.

-He played for FC Barcelona his whole career, and amongst many other titles he became Spanish champion 12 times, and won the EHF Champions League 3 times.
+He played for FC Barcelona his whole career and was the captain of the team.
+Over the course of his 16 year senior career he won a total of 69 titles, including Spanish champion 12 times, and won the EHF Champions League 3 times.
 He had to retire at the end of the season of 2019/20 due to a heart condition.
+His shirt number 8 is hanging at FC Barcelona's home arena Palau Blaugrana.